-Your business decisions inevitably affect your employees, and giving your employees a chance to influence those decisions is a cornerstone of employee engagement.
-Employee surveys help you understand how your employees feel about particular issues, collect actionable ideas, and assess your overall employee engagement situation.
+Employee surveys help you understand how your employees feel about particular issues, identify issues that can impact productivity, collect actionable solutions, and assess your overall employee engagement situation.

 Employee surveys are internal communications where employees can share ideas, voice concerns, and raise issues that affect them and their work.
 These surveys can vary in length, but are always focused on better understanding the values and feelings of your employees.